Tables in Zettlr¶

 The Table Editor¶

 Obviously, writing Markdown tables is sometimes unavoidable, but always painful.
 It would be great if you could simply edit the table like you are used to from, e.g., Word processors, right?
-That's where Zettlr's built-in table editor (available from
+That's where Zettlr's built-in table editor comes into play!

-Therefore, to aid you with writing tables, Zettlr is now shipping with a powerful table editor that brings to you everything you need to not completely lose your mind while creating tables in your documents.
-With the table editor, the above-mentioned table looks like this:
+To aid you with writing tables, Zettlr ships with a powerful table editor that brings to you everything you need to not completely lose your mind while creating tables in your documents.
+With the table editor, the above mentioned table looks like this:

 Much better, am I right?
 Zettlr's table editor takes all Markdown tables found in your document, converts them into an HTML representation with editable content cells, and displays these instead of the underlying Markdown.
-This completely hides the Markdown source, but as we said, in this case this approach is much more favorable.
+This completely hides the Markdown source but in this case this approach is much more favourable than the WYSIWYM approach.

 Return, and the Arrow keys to navigate the table.
 Additionally, adding and removing columns and rows is also possible with the table editor's edge buttons.
 These are buttons that will appear when you hover over the table and let you perform various actions on the table.